-Tea reviewers describe this oolong as light and floral but with body that probably emerges from a brief factory roast given to the leaf.
+Tea reviewers describe this oolong as light and floral but with body emerges from a brief oven roast given to the leaf.
 Tea drinkers who are caffeine sensitive also report that POP’s oolong has low levels of this stimulant, which is consistent with the company’s claim of 30 mg per 8 oz cup, on average.

 In a word: quality.
 Or to be technical, a good daily is more better than bargain tea.